 From influenza to common cold and from whopping cough and asthma to sinus congestion, this oil can treat them all and more.
 It is incredibly effective against the trifecta of infection, inflammation and pain, which is what gets most people down.
 As a bonus, the calming aroma of this oil also offers relief from stress and mental fatigue.

 If you are looking for a safe yet effective expectorant that can deal with all clogs of the respiratory system, reach for thyme essential oil.
 In fact, when antibiotics fail to help, try this volatile extract and you will be surprised at just how quickly it melts the plugs of mucus and phlegm.

 The oil is an excellent tonic and stimulant.
 Additionally, the alpha pinene, caryophyllene and camphene in it boost the immune system and fight bacterial attacks.
 But my favorite property of this oil is its astounding ability to lift fatigue.
 A mere whiff of this minty oil will leave you feeling energized and I assure you energy is something you will desperately need when dealing with congested sinuses.

-Apart from these oils, I will also be using the anti-inflammatory, soothing, analgesic and antibacterial properties of lavender, roman chamomile and lemon grass EOs.
+Apart from these oils, I will also be using the anti-inflammatory, soothing, analgesic and antibacterial properties of lavender, roman chamomile and lemon grass essential oils.
 So, get ready to kick sinus congestion out of your life.

-Before we kick off with the EO Recipes and Home Remedies, let me introduce you to L’orpur Natural Nasal & Sinus Spray.
+Before we kick off with the Essential Oil Recipes and Home Remedies, let me introduce the L’orpur Natural Nasal & Sinus Spray…

 A safe, all-natural, multi-purpose, anti-bacterial and very effective spray for all types of sinus conditions including sinusitis; can also be used for chronic sinus conditions.
 Symptoms of sinusitis range from facial pain and headache pressure to nasal drainage, congestion and fatigue.